-Parameter Description IP filter rule editing Name A name for the rule for easier identification.
+Parameter Description General Name A name for the rule for easier identification.
 Protocol A protocol for network packet transmission.
 Select a value from the drop-down list.
 Action Select an action for the rule.
-ACCEPT : Allows packet transmission in accordance with the criteria specified by the rule.
+ACCEPT: Allows packet transmission in accordance with the criteria specified by the rule.
 DROP : Denies packet transmission in accordance with the criteria specified by the rule.
-IP Addresses IP address range Select the checkbox if you want to specify a range of IP addresses as the source or destination IP address.
+IP Addresses

-Parameter Description Source The source host/subnet IP address.
-If the IP address range checkbox is selected, specify the starting IP address of the range in the Source (first) field and the ending IP address in the Source (last) field.
-If the IP address range checkbox is not selected, specify the IP address of the host or subnet in the Source field.
-To specify an IP address add /32.
-To choose a device connected to the access point's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
-Destination The destination host/subnet IP address.
-If the IP address range checkbox is selected, specify the starting IP address of the range in the Destination (first) field and the ending IP address in the Destination (last) field.
-If the IP address range checkbox is not selected, specify the starting IP address of the host or subnet in the Destination field.
-To specify an IP address add /32.
-To choose a device connected to the access point's LAN at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
-Ports Source A port of the source IP address.
+Parameter Description Source IP address The source host/subnet IP address.
+To choose a device connected to the LAN of the access point at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
+If you want to specify a range of IP addresses, click the Range icon () and enter the starting and ending addresses in the left and right fields correspondingly.
+Destination IP address The destination host/subnet IP address.
+To choose a device connected to the LAN of the access point at the moment, select the relevant IP address from the drop-down list (the field will be filled in automatically).
+If you want to specify a range of IP addresses, click the Range icon () and enter the starting and ending addresses in the left and right fields correspondingly.
+Ports Source port A port of the source IP address.
 You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.
-Destination A port of the destination IP address.
+Destination port A port of the destination IP address.
 You can specify one port, several ports separated by a comma, or a range of ports separated by a colon.